 Historically, American football is seen by many as a man’s game for male fans.
 Women are viewed as only a small part of the fan base, usually as the wives and daughters, not as enthusiasts in their own right.
 Since 2009, that stereotype has shifted as the popularity of football for women as increased significantly.

 Between the years 2009 and 2013, female interest in NFL football rose by 26%, more than double the 10% increase among US men.
 During that same time period, women and men also showed greater interest in Sunday night football by about the same amount.
 For Thursday night games, growth was tremendous between 2012 and 2013: 32% for women and 21% for men.
 Of the more than 114 million Super Bowl viewers in 2015, almost half of them were women.
 These numbers outstripped female interest in the Grammy’s and the Academy Awards, stereotypically regarded as artistic and, thus, more attractive to females than sports.
 About half of all American women are football fans as opposed to 69% of American men according to a study by Ohio University.
 The number of official female football fan clubs is rising.

 Female Fans Engage

 Men and women cheer on their teams from the living room or they attend matches in person.
-Female attendance at college football games demonstrates commitment to the game with about 57% of college females attending at least three college games, just a notch below the men’s statistic of 64% attendance on those same terms.
+Female attendance at college football games demonstrates a commitment to the game with about 57% of college females attending at least three college games, just a notch below the men’s statistic of 64% attendance on those same terms.
 The numbers show signs of equalizing.